getify/foi-lang/test-new-tokenizer/Lexical-Grammar.md

     named productions lets the syntactic grammar reference each by name rather than by value-literal discrimination.

-8. Recursive forward reference:
+8. Recursive forward reference and embed-boundary detection:

-    LexInterpExpr's body recursively contains Tokens — including nested LexInterpStr, LexSpacingInterpStr, or further LexInterpExpr.
+    LexInterpExpr's body recursively contains Tokens — including nested LexSpacingInterpStr or further LexInterpExpr, which may themselves contain more nested strings.
 The combinator handles this via a forward-declared lazy reference resolved at parse time.
-In EBNF the recursion is direct:
-    LexInterpExpr → Token (via InterpExprBody) → LexInterpStr →
+In EBNF the recursion is direct: LexInterpExpr → Token → (LexSpacingInterpStr | LexInterpExpr) → LexInterpExpr.

-    LexInterpExpr.
+    InterpExprStop is defined as `&"`"` — a positive lookahead on a bare backtick.
+This means LexInterpStr (the plain interp form) CANNOT be nested inside an InterpExpr body: its opener begins with a bare backtick, which the InterpExprStop lookahead treats as the embed-close.
+The simplification is intentional: plain- in-plain nesting would create a grammar ambiguity (any "`X`" or `` `"X"` `` inside an embed could be read multiple ways), and Foi forbids it by design.

+    To nest interpolated strings inside an embed, use the spacing form (LexSpacingInterpStr), whose opener begins with `\` — that character does not trigger InterpExprStop.
+The nesting can be spacing-in-plain, spacing-in-spacing, or any depth thereof via successive `\` openers.

 9. Hyphen-as-sign disambiguation (binary-operator half):